simonjnt/test-kiplin/README.md

 ```

 ## Mission
 Your mission, should you decide to accept it, is to implement a read and a write repository with the backend storage technology of your choice.
 It could be, but is not limited to, a RDBMS.
+You may implement both interfaces within the same class.

-We provide you with in-memory implementations, as an example!
+We provide you with an in-memory implementation, as an example!

 You will use git to log the history of your implementation.